GrinonBarrett/Taksidos/To Do.md

 Create a spell that treats a creature as having an additional hitpoint, but inflicts 2 levels of fatigue when it is lost.

-Eing of Spell Charging.
-The caster may "charge" the ring by spending a number of hours working with the ring equal to the tier of the spell (minimum or higher).
-Later, a casting of the spell of the same or lower tier by the wearer of the ring gets a +2 bonus to the spell check result and removes the charge.
-Discharging a ring of a charge can also be done as an action with a spellcraft check of 7 or greater, or by anyone capable of casting magic with a full round action.

-Dendalafaun's Ring, unique. +2 to all attacks made with wands in the same hand for the purpose of inflicting a critical hit.

-Ring of Elemental Charge.
-Anytime the weather is damaged by Acid, Cold, Electric, Fire, or Sonic, the ring gets a charge if that type.
-The ring can store 1d4+2 charges.
-A charge may be expensed as an action to fire a ray like that of a wand of the charge's type.

-A ring that grants +1 defense, but everytime your are successfully wounded receive 1d6 points of spells sickness.

 A glass sheathe which allows the storage of a reagent to keep the dagger coated.
 Will be given with a generic poison that causes critical hits to also be treated as toxic attacks.

 A thrown dagger that allows the user to potentially call lightning against one struck by it.